Manhattan

 Patients will see gradual improvement over time, with full results seen 3-6 months after treatment.
 However, some patients may see immediate results as soon as the redness and swelling go away, with more results appearing gradually over the next six months as new collagen is produced and internal repairs are completed.
 Patients will notice tighter, more youthful skin once new skin forms after the 5–7-day recovery period.
 During the recovery period, the skin will be very sensitive.
 The guidelines for post-treatment care should be followed to help the skin heal and prevent infection.
 The new skin appears pinkish which can last up to two months as the skin continues to tighten and improve.

-It is worth noting that the results of CO2 laser treatment can last for up to 5 years, depending on the aesthetic concerns being treated.
+The results of CO2 laser treatment can last for up to 5 years, depending on the aesthetic concerns being treated.
 Sun damage or pigmented lesions, for example, can be treated for a year or more if the patient takes care to avoid further skin damage.
 Results of a CO2 laser resurfacing treatment will likely generate permanent improvement in the skin, with the most apparent and dramatic results seen after the first six months.

 Which is better, Fraxel Restore laser or Microneedling?